walkthru/next/walkthru/walkthru-intro/steps-config.md

 The `steps` array is where we reference each step we've created.

-This tells Walkthru which steps to include and in which order.
+This tells WalkThru which steps to include and in which order.